bpfree/stellwagen_cable/README.md

 *21 October 2024*
 1. Should there exist two submarine cable datasets or get different values? [**Update 21 October 2024:** per [Brooke Hodge](mailto:brooke.hodge@mass.gov) and [Michael Thompson](mailto:michael.a.thompson@noaa.gov) only a single dataset gets integrated; Sanctuaries did not have dataset, so keeping value as requested by Massachusetts, which is 0.4]

+*23 October 2024*
+1. [Alice Stratton](alice.stratton@noaa.gov) and National Marine Sanctuary requested that boulder ridge setback distance get reduced from 500m to 100m and the setback for sites to avoid get reduced from 1000m to 500m.
+How a 1000m distance was previously chosen remains unclear.